-Health Care Innovation - SB 7018 by the Senate Health Policy Committee and HB 1501 by Rep. Karen Gonzalez Pittman (R-Tampa) create the Health Care Innovation Council within the Department of Health and require the department to administer a revolving loan program for applicants seeking to implement certain health care innovations in this state, and authorize the department to contract with a third party to administer the program, including loan servicing, and manage the revolving loan fund.
+Health Care Innovation - SB 7018 by the Senate Health Policy Committee and HB 1501 by Rep. Karen Gonzalez Pittman (R-Tampa) create the Health Care Innovation Council within the Department of Health and require the department to administer a revolving loan program for applicants seeking to implement certain health care innovations in this state.

-SB 7018 passed the Senate 39-0 on Thursday, 1/18.
+SB 7018 was passed by the Senate 39-0 on 1/18.